 NOTE: It’s difficult to apply this technique after you’ve programmed your 808 because the pitch will be constantly changing.
 It’s best to print/bounce the 808 you’re using before you attempt to program, alter, and manipulate.

 STEP 2 一 Apply a relatively steep (at least 24dB/octave) high-pass filter so it ‘hugs’ the 808’s fundamental frequency (shown below).

 It’s not custom (or advisable) to high-pass your low-end elements to the point where all the sub-bass frequencies get cut out.
 But, in this case, it’s perfectly fine, considering there are little to none anyway.

-- 3. Take that high-pass filter and increase its resonance.
-This creates what’s known as a ‘resonant peak.’
+STEP 3 一 Take that high-pass filter and increase its resonance.
+This creates what’s known as a ‘Resonant Peak.’
 You will instantly hear/find that low-end you were no doubt searching for.